 - creation of ethical standards which are applicable to and obligatory for the whole healthcare sector

-- gradual development of AI in order to give some time for mapping of the possible downsides
+- the gradual development of AI in order to give some time for mapping of the possible downsides

 - for medical professionals: acquirement of basic knowledge about how AI works in a medical setting in order to understand how such solutions might help them in their everyday job